serverlessworkflow/specification/specification.md

 0.3, then a random amount of time between 0 and 1.8 (`totalDelay * jitter == 6 * 0.3`)
 will be added or subtracted from the delay.

-Alternatively, `jitter` may be defined as an absolute value speficied as an ISO 8601 duration.
+Alternatively, `jitter` may be defined as an absolute value specified as an ISO 8601 duration.
 This way, the maximum amount of random time added is fixed and will not increase as new attempts are made.

+The `transition` property defines the transition to the next workflow state in the cases where the defined retries are unsuccessful.

+It `transition` is not defined you can also define the `end` property which will end workflow execution at that point.

 For more information, refer to the [Workflow Error Handling](#Workflow-Error-Handling) sections.